 2014 Sorensen Fellows

 Ngobitak Ndiwane ’16, from Malden, Massachusetts, is an aspiring dentist majoring in health: science, society and policy.
 She is an English Language Learning coordinator and tutor at Brandeis, as well as a mathematics tutor to a local Waltham elementary school student.
 She has had the opportunity to travel to countries such as Ethiopia, Cameroon and Honduras, and is interested in addressing healthcare disparities both internationally and domestically.
 Ngobitak’s tutoring experiences, as well as her passion for improving healthcare quality standards, led her to her internship with Atorkor Development Foundation in Atorkor, Ghana.
-In Ghana, she will be a teaching assistant for elementary and high school aged children, as well as an intern at the local medical clinic.
-Ngobitak will be educating the students about oral hygiene and many different public health topics through lectures, creative writing, crafts and games.
+In Ghana, she was a teaching assistant for elementary and high school aged children, as well as an intern at the local medical clinic.
+Ngobitak educated the students about oral hygiene and many different public health topics through lectures, creative writing, crafts and games.

 Shane Weitzman ’16, from Leominster, Massachusetts, is majoring in anthropology with a minor in South Asian studies.
 He has a special interest in the confluence of gendered practices, religion, and the impact of colonial histories within South Asia.
-In the summer of 2014, Shane will travel to Hubli, India to work with the Despande Foundation, an organization that employs a “bottom up” approach to inspire local entrepreneurship in service of helping to solve systemic social problems.
+In the summer of 2014, Shane traveled to Hubli, India to work with the Despande Foundation, an organization that employs a “bottom up” approach to inspire local entrepreneurship in service of helping to solve systemic social problems.
 Shane is a leader of TransBrandeis and sits on the Triskelion executive board.
 He also has had experience volunteering with Afternoon Enrichment, a Waltham Group club that facilitates afterschool activities and homework help for local middle schoolers.
 His essay, “(Re)Imagining ‘The Illusion of Inner Sex’ in Livingston’s Paris Is Burning” appears in the 2013-2014 edition of Write Now!, a Brandeis University publication used in first-year writing seminars.
 In his spare time, Shane enjoys knitting, reading, and playing with his chocolate lab, Judge.